gaojiawei321/matmagglobal/README.md

 LSMOD.2
 GGF100k

-Matmagglobal is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation
+Matmagglobal is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

 Matmagglobal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;

 The accuracy validation is made by Jiawei Gao, E-mail gaojw@mail.iggcas.ac.cn